Controlled KK-theory, and a Milnor exact sequence: Localization algebras

 Now, let us consider the element $x_\infty+x$ of $K_0(\CLc^0(\pi;E))$.
 We claim this equals $x_\infty$.
 As $K_0$ is a group, this forces $x=0$, and thus $K_0(\CLc^0(\pi;E))=0$ as required.
 Indeed, first note that conjugating by the isometry

 in the multiplier algebra of $\CLc^0(\pi;E)$ and applying Lemma \ref{isom lem} shows that

-The choice of the sequence $(r_n)$ and Lemma \ref{equi con} guarantees the existence of a homotopy between $p^{(l-1)}$ and $p^{(l)}$ for each $l\geq 1$, and moreover that these homotopies can be assumed equicontinuous as $l$ varies.
+The choice of the sequence $(r_n)$ and Lemma \ref{equi con}\footnote{For the case of $K_1$ one needs an analogue of Lemma \ref{equi con} that works for unitaries: this follows from an analogous functional calculus argument using that if $u,v$ are unitaries with $\|u-v\|<1/2$ then there is self-adjoint $h$ with $\|h\|\leq \pi$, and $uv^*=e^{ih}$.} guarantees the existence of a homotopy between $p^{(l-1)}$ and $p^{(l)}$ for each $l\geq 1$, and moreover that these homotopies can be assumed equicontinuous as $l$ varies (this includes the fact that the restrictions to the various intervals $[2n,2n+1]$ are equicontinuous as $n$ varies).
 It follows that

 On the other hand, applying Lemma \ref{isom lem} again, we have that